Enchufe.tv

-Enchufe.tv is an Ecuadorian comedy entertainment brand produced by 2bLatam.
-Based in Quito, Ecuador, it consists of comedic sketches viewed primarily on its YouTube channel, its Facebook page, and other social media as well as on television channels and AVOD platforms in Latin America and the U.S.
+Enchufe.tv is a comedy entertainment brand originated in Ecuador produced by 2btube Latin America.
+With production based in Quito, Ecuador and Mexico City, Mexico, it consists of comedic sketches viewed primarily on its YouTube channel, its Facebook page, TikTok and Instagram as well as on television channels and AVOD platforms in Latin America and in the U.S.

-As of December, 2024, their YouTube channel has nearly 28 million subscribers, their Facebook page over 16 million, their Instagram account more than 4 million and their TikTok page more than 7 million followers.
-Their total social media reach is more than 58 million.
+As of June 2026, their YouTube channel has nearly 30 million subscribers, their Facebook page over 19 million, their Instagram account more than 4 million and their TikTok page over 11 million followers.
+Their total social media reach is more than 60 million.

 Enchufe.tv is also watched as season compilations in Latin America and the U.S. in Teleamazonas, TNT, Pluto.tv, Vix, Canela.tv and other local TV channels and AVOD platforms.